lyk125/home_surveillance/Readme.md

 - The alarm control panel sends http post requests to a web server on a Raspberry PI to control GPIO pins.
 The RPI alarm interface code is yet to be uploaded, but will be available shortly.

-- On a 2011 mac book pro the system can process up to 6 cameras but the video streaming does lag, however frames are still able to be processed in real time.
+- On a 2011 mac book pro the system can process up to 6 cameras however the video streaming does lag.
+That being said, frames are still processed in real time on the server.

 - Currently there are a few bugs and the code isn't fully commented.